kingluddite/web-dev-notes/frontend/gatsby/level-up-tuts/121n-gatsby-v2/03-creating-pages.md

 # Creating Pages
-* Gastby has an automatic page creation
+* Gatsby has an automatic page creation

 ## uppercase vs lowercase naming conventions
 * Pages will be lowercase